 - Being Well-Informed: It is a great quality to be well-informed in life about a lot of things.
 It is an added advantage if we can be a generalist as well as a specialist but at one point in time we might tend to get stuck in the analysis paralysis phase in this state of continuously gathering information and learning more but not really doing anything with all that knowledge.
 So yes, it is good to know.
 But it is meaningful to create something socially beneficial with all the knowledge and realization and experience that we do manage to gather.
 That is probably the one way to make sense of what we learn, to put to some good use all the time and effort and brain space we have put into taking in all this varied information.

 - Good Intent: Being a good person is only so good when we do not find the courage to take a stand against what’s unfair and unjust in the world.
 Maybe the entire world would be too much for us to handle and that may be an impractical thought.
-But at least in our small world, we got to not only have good intentions and better thoughts but actually live by these principles and genuinely take a stand for what we believe in.
-We do not necessarily need to turn outrageously insensitive to anyone else’s sentiments or thoughts; we can be completely respectful in the whole process and yet stay firm in our own belief system, provided of course that we are not being irrational or inconsiderate or harmful or hurtful in any way.
+But at least in our small world, we got to not only have good intentions and better thoughts.
+We also need to actually live by these principles and genuinely take a stand for what we believe in.
+Nevertheless, We do not necessarily need to turn outrageously insensitive to anyone else’s sentiments or thoughts.
+We can be completely respectful in the whole process and yet stay firm in our own belief system, provided of course that we are not being irrational or inconsiderate or harmful or hurtful in any way.

 The truth is we all have our own set mechanisms to avoid reality, to find ways and means to stay away from actually dealing with a difficult situation and do something about it, to take the slightest smallest possible action about changing the status quo that is bothering us so.
 It may even be an otherwise super healthy habit but there comes a time when that turns against us in terms of actually doing what needs to be done, in terms of doing what we really ought to be doing to improve the situation causing us stress.